 A final note: keep careful records of events, as well as copies of important documents (financial statements, property deeds, tax returns).
 Being prepared will help you in the event of divorce from a gaslighter.

 Don’t let gaslighting affect your divorce.
 We can help you learn your right and protect yourself.
-Safeguard your future and get in touch to schedule your free consultation with a trusted family law attorney.
+Safeguard your future and get in touch to schedule your initial consultation with a trusted family law attorney.
 Call us at 888-888-0919 or click the button below.